LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 >
 >1) Getting rid of **crawlers** whereby the Data Catalog would be updated directly within the ingestion jobs.
 As well as reducing our running costs this would remove 4 steps from the production-line procedures above.
 >
->2) Combining **the parse-job** with **the recast-job**.
-As well as reducing our running costs and execution times, this would remove 2 code changes and 4 steps from the production-line procedures above.
+>2) Combining **the parse-job** with **the recast-job** to reduce our running costs and execution times.
+This would remove 2 code changes and 4 steps from the production-line procedures above and eliminate a lot of testing.
+[This is expanded below](#cutting-production-line-waste-by-designing-better-product).
 >
 >3) Refactoring the **API response job** would remove the need to write SQL tests for new table outputs every time new API resources were added to the pipeline.
 [This is expanded below](#with-the-benefit-of-hindsight).

 ---

+### Cutting production-line waste by designing better product
+>
+>Envisioned as future possible iteration of the Tascomi data pipeline, a simpler, less complex design would eliminate the need for separate **Steps 2** and **Steps 3** jobs, combining them into a single step "***parse and recast"*** job.
+>
+>Much S3 date-writing and date-scanning is needed to support intermediate data staging in the data pipeline.
+This extends the overall execution time and attracts unnecessary running costs.
+So the goal is to make that intermediate staging redundant.

+---

 ### With the benefit of hindsight
 >
->Envisionable, is a simpler, less complex approach for ingesting the API responses whereby the data is not required to land in separate tables, such that a single uniform `api_responses` table structure would suffice, with data captured into a single JSON column of the same name `api_response`, instead of changing the name each time.
+>Envisioned, is a simpler, less complex approach for ingesting the API responses whereby the data is not required to land in separate tables, such that a single uniform `api_responses` table structure would suffice, with data captured into a single JSON column of the same name `api_response`, instead of changing the name each time.
 >
 >The resource name on the other hand, would be captured in a separate S3-partition column called `resource` for optimizing data-scanning performance by subsequent jobs.
 The parquet files themselves already hold the resource name in the `import_api_url_requested` column, however, it will help to capture that in a separate `api_resource` column.
 >
 >As envisioned, the testing of the API response output would greatly be simplified by this approach since it would run the same Athena test query every time, so no further test queries would need to be written.

+---

+### Why do we need such comprehensive documentation that involves writing and moving code around?
+>
+>Short answer: we don't.
+Or at least we shouldn't!
+>
+>The agile manifesto states ["Working software over comprehensive documentation"](https://www.sourceallies.com/2013/05/agile-manifesto-working-software-over-comprehensive-documentation/) and is akin to cutting out manufacturing or production-line waste by designing a better product.
+>
+>So envisioned for a later iteration, a simpler, less complex approach would eliminate the need for **Step 2.2** in all but the most exceptional scenarios because all of the [PyDeequ](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/transforming-data/guides-to-testing-in-the-platform/data-quality-testing-guide) configuration would already be written for the entirety of the Tascomi API resources.
+>
+>But for the time being it is essential you continue to do **Step 2.2** always.
+Sorry!

+---